 Nuclear energy refers to the energy harnessed from nuclear fission reactions.
 Unlike a conventional power plant, which uses the combustion of fossil fuel (such as coal or natural gas) for heat generation, a nuclear power plant uses the heat generated from a controlled nuclear fission reaction.

 While there are various environmental and safety concerns associated with nuclear-based energy generation, it’s safe to say that nuclear power plants will remain a major player in the energy sector going forward.

-For example, nuclear energy has a very low life-cycle carbon footprint; fossil fuels consumed for electricity and heat generation are the single largest contributor of greenhouse emissions, and nuclear energy provides a reliable method for electricity generation without contributing to global warming.
+For example, nuclear energy has a very low lifecycle carbon footprint; fossil fuels consumed for electricity and heat generation are the single largest contributors of greenhouse emissions, and nuclear energy provides a reliable method for electricity generation without contributing to global warming.
 The same technology also makes nuclear energy less polluting in the conventional sense, as nuclear power plants do not produce dangerous gaseous emissions.

 Nuclear power plants are also more reliable than conventional fossil-fuel plants, and, when compared to other low-emission energy sources like wind and solar, offer much higher efficiency.
 These power plants take up less space than traditional ones while allowing for the same power capacity.

-The Drawbacks of Nuclear Power
+The Argument: Nuclear Power Is Bad

-Additionally, nuclear waste must be able to be stored safely for a significant amount of time; while nuclear energy generation is cost-effective, the disposal and storage of nuclear waste are time-consuming, expensive processes.
+Additionally, nuclear waste must be able to be stored safely for a significant amount of time.
+While nuclear energy generation is cost-effective, the disposal and storage of nuclear waste are time-consuming, expensive processes.
 However, nuclear waste disposal is greatly improving as developments continue to emerge.

-And since it is a relatively safe, reliable energy source that does not contribute to global warming or depend on fossil fuels, it is essential that this energy source is utilized to its full potential — but this is not always the case.
+Finally, because it is a relatively safe, reliable energy source that does not contribute to global warming or depend on fossil fuels, it is essential that this energy source is utilized to its full potential — but this is not always the case.

 The use of nuclear power for energy reaction is a complex process, with many unique advantages and disadvantages.
-However, the environmental concerns associated with nuclear energy — such as the shipping of radioactive materials and neutrino sources and the storage of nuclear waste — are now being addressed more and more effectively thanks to various technological advances and innovations.
+However, the environmental concerns associated with nuclear energy — such as the shipping of radioactive materials and neutrino sources and the storage of nuclear waste — are now being addressed more effectively thanks to various technological advances and innovations.

 The ability to more safely and efficiently contain and ship nuclear material is making this reliable, emission-free technology a more viable option every day.